< Back to Program List

 Spring year I

-Basic MA Program: For the basic program students in the second year will take three additional courses, including ECO522 Applied Econometrics (F); ECO597 master's project and one of the electives offered in the Fall semester (please see list below).
+Basic MA Program: For the basic program students in the second year will take three additional courses, including ECO597 master's project and two of the electives offered in the Fall semester (please see list below).
 No courses are offered in the summer.

 ECO604 Game Theory I (F)